-No. The Credit Score service is entirely free for Main Street Bank customers who use mobile banking, and no credit card information is required to register.
+No. The Credit Score service is entirely free for Main Street Bank customers who use mobile banking or online banking, and no credit card information is required to register.

 Will accessing my Credit Score through Main Street Bank's mobile app potentially lower my credit score?

-No. Using Credit Score through our mobile app is a “soft inquiry”, which does not affect your credit score.
+No. Using Credit Score is a “soft inquiry”, which does not affect your credit score.
 Lenders use “hard inquiries” to make decisions about your credit worthiness when you apply for loans.

 Does this service offer credit report monitoring as well?